top of page

 • Increased absenteeism or presenteeism (showing up but disengaged)

-The key is to recognize these signs early, in yourself and in your team.
-Self-awareness is your first leadership superpower in this conversation.
+Recognizing these signs early is crucial—both in yourself and in your team members.
+Self-awareness is a leadership superpower in these conversations.

 Shift the Culture: From “Always On” to “Intentional Off”